Lease Agreement

 Guarantor Guarantee Form

 All tenants are required to provide a UK-based guarantor.
 The guarantor agrees to pay the rent and any other unpaid charges in the event of the tenant being unable to do so.
-Any tenant unable to provide a UK based guarantor will be required to pay the full annual rent in advance of moving in, or provide a guarantor through a bank.
-Please speak to us as we are flexible to overseas students circumstances and requirements.
+We accept professional guarantors (e.g. guarantors through your bank, Rent Guarantor, Housing Hand, etc.).

 We always ensure that we have guarantors for all our tenants on the agreement, and therefore although the liability is joint and several all other guarantors and tenants are in the same position.